BlackDrackk/Active-Directory-Home-lab/README.md

 # Active-Directory home lab

+### *Purpose:* The goal of this project is to establish and configure an Active Directory environment from scratch using virtual machines (VMs), with a focus on securing it using AD hardening techniques, Powershell scripts and tools such as PingCastle.
+This project will continue to evolve and be refined over time.

 ## Home lab Setup :

 First let’s create our first Active Directory Home lab using VMs here I’m going to use the Hypervisor VMware and install 1 Windows Servers VMs (2022 and 2019) and 1 Windows 11 VMs.